 If you had to choose to live without one of your five senses, which one would you give up?

 Which of the five senses could they live without?
 If someone is touchy-feely, they’d most certainly leave touch intact.
-If they left out their eyes, then you know they could be excellent listeners.
+If they left out their eyes, then you know they are not into physical things.
 If they cut their sense of taste out, then you know they aren’t picky about where to eat.

 What animal best represents you and why?